 The world of work will not go as predictions of production indicate.
-It took me about 10-15 interviews with job seekers to learn, this is the most important question to ask a job candidate.
-Let’s examine the possibilities of what you can learn from answers to The Most Important Job Interview Question – “When Have You Failed?”
+It took me about 10-15 interviews with job seekers to learn that this is the most important question to ask a job candidate.
+Let’s examine the possibilities of how you can navigate this awkward question.

 If the candidates beats around the bush and is unable tell you of a professional failure, you have learned that the candidate is one of the following: